om-ai-lab/OmAgent/examples/react/README.md

 ## Running the Example

-You can run the example in two ways:
+You can run the example in three ways:

 1. Using the CLI interface:
    ```bash